VonHeikemen/lsp-zero.nvim/README.md

 Feel free to open a new [discussion](https://github.com/VonHeikemen/lsp-zero.nvim/discussions) in this repository.
 Or join the chat [#lsp-zero-nvim:matrix.org](https://matrix.to/#/#lsp-zero-nvim:matrix.org).

+If have problems with a language server read this guide: [What to do when the language server doesn't start?](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/guides/what-to-do-when-lsp-doesnt-start.md).

 ## Migration guides

 `v3.x` is the current version of lsp-zero.
 If you are using a previous version and wish to update, follow one of these guides.